Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 ### Overview

-This document will walk you through setting up your own private instance of TraceBase for the private use of an entire metabolomics lab that does tracing experiments.
+This document will walks through setting up a private instance of TraceBase for the private use of an entire metabolomics lab that does tracing experiments.
 This document is for installation and configuration only.
 Maintaining a TraceBase instance (e.g. loading data) is covered in MAINTENANCE.md.
-For a local development version of TraceBase installed on a workstation (if you want to try it out before going through this for rigorous setup), see our `CONTRIBUTING.md` document.
+For a local development version of TraceBase installed on a workstation (to try it out before going through this for rigorous setup), see our `CONTRIBUTING.md` document.

 ### Target Audience